datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 **These features are deprecated.**

-If `regex_type` is unset (the default), or is set to any value other than `unsafe`, Ambassador Edge Stack will use the [RE2](https://github.com/google/re2/wiki/Syntax) regular expression engine.
+If `regex_type` is unset (the default), or is set to any value other than `unsafe`, $productName$ will use the [RE2](https://github.com/google/re2/wiki/Syntax) regular expression engine.
 This engine is designed to support most regular expressions, but keep bounds on execution time. **RE2 is the recommended regular expression engine.**

-If `regex_type` is set to `unsafe`, Ambassador Edge Stack will use the [modified ECMAScript](https://en.cppreference.com/w/cpp/regex/ecmascript) regular expression engine.
+If `regex_type` is set to `unsafe`, $productName$ will use the [modified ECMAScript](https://en.cppreference.com/w/cpp/regex/ecmascript) regular expression engine.
 Please migrate your regular expressions to be compatible with RE2.

-##### Use Ambassador namespace for service resolution
+##### Use $productName$ namespace for service resolution

-Controls whether Ambassador will resolve upstream services assuming they are in the same namespace as the element referring to them  For example, a Mapping in namespace `foo` will look for its service in namespace `foo`.
-If true, Ambassador will resolve the upstream services assuming they are in the same namespace as Ambassador, unless the service explicitly mentions a different namespace.
+Controls whether $productName$ will resolve upstream services assuming they are in the same namespace as the element referring to them  For example, a Mapping in namespace `foo` will look for its service in namespace `foo`.
+If true, $productName$ will resolve the upstream services assuming they are in the same namespace as $productName$, unless the service explicitly mentions a different namespace.

 ```yaml
 use_ambassador_namespace_for_service_resolution: false